stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 one by one a select and formidable band of congenial cutthroats as his pugilistic background.

-  Shortly after nine our party, mounted on donkeys bearing such royal or tourist-reminiscent names as  "Rameses ",  "Mark Twain ",  "J. P. Morgan ", and  "Minnehaha ", edged through street labyrinths both Oriental and Occidental, crossed the muddy and mast-forested Nile by the bridge of the bronze lions, and cantered philosophically between the lebbakhs on the road to Gizeh.
+  Shortly after nine our party, mounted on donkeys bearing such royal or tourist-reminiscent names as  "Rameses",  "Mark Twain",  "J. P. Morgan", and  "Minnehaha", edged through street labyrinths both Oriental and Occidental, crossed the muddy and mast-forested Nile by the bridge of the bronze lions, and cantered philosophically between the lebbakhs on the road to Gizeh.
 Slightly over two hours were consumed by the trip, toward the end of which